 The benefits of rentvesting

-1. Your purchasing power doesn’t affect the lifestyle that you want
+1. Your purchasing power doesn’t affect the lifestyle you want

-Rentvesting makes it possible for you to live your preferred lifestyle or quality of life and at the same time, get onto the property ladder and create an extra income stream.
+Rentvesting makes it possible for you to live your preferred lifestyle and at the same time, get onto the property ladder and create an extra income stream.

 2. Rentvesting can help you buy a property sooner

-Since rentvesting allows you to buy a property purely from an investment perspective (eg. a focus on capital growth and rental yield – as opposed to ‘how much you love the property’ from a quality of life perspective), it’s likely you’ll be able to get onto the property ladder quicker.
+Rentvesting allows you to buy a property purely from an investment perspective with a focus on capital growth and rental yield as opposed to how much you love the property and other less tangible considerations.
+Removing these emotional factors in property purchasing can get you onto the property ladder quicker.

-This is because you can target properties which are substantially cheaper than your dream home, so you’re not required to save up as much for a deposit.
-Also, since the properties are cheaper, the 20% deposit required to avoid Lenders Mortgage Insurance (LMI) is more within reach, so you’re a better chance of both avoiding LMI altogether as well as negotiating a better interest rate from having an LVR (loan value ratio) of 80% or less.
+It also allows you to target properties that are substantially cheaper than your dream home.
+This can mean you’re not required to save as much for a deposit.
+In turn, this can help you achieve the 20% deposit required to avoid Lenders Mortgage Insurance (LMI) and negotiate a better interest rate that can come with having a loan-to-value ratio (LVR) of 80% or less.

 3. Buying an investment property offers tax advantages

-One of the biggest advantages of rentvesting is that all of the expenses associated with your investment property are tax deductible (eg. home loan interest payments, property maintenance, insurance, council rates, depreciation, etc).
-So if for some reason your property investment makes a loss (i.e. the expenses are more than the gross income from rent), you can leverage those losses to reduce your taxable income from your own salary.
-Take note that Savings.com.au always recommends to people that for any matter relating to taxation, they should talk to a professional for qualified advice.
+One of the biggest advantages of rentvesting is that all of the expenses associated with your investment property are tax deductible including home loan interest payments, property maintenance, insurance, council rates, depreciation, etc. If your property investment makes a loss (i.e. your expenses are more than the gross income from rent), you can leverage those losses to reduce your taxable income.
+Take note, Savings.com.au always recommends for any tax matters, it's best to seek advice from a tax professional to ensure you are claiming all you are entitled to and complying with tax laws.

-Some property investors actually set up their property investments to make losses so that they can leverage these against other incomes which are taxed at top marginal rates (eg. 47-48%+).
+Some property investors set up their property investments to make losses so that they can leverage these against other incomes which may be getting taxed at the top marginal rate (45% as at July 2024).
 This is known as negative gearing.
-While it sounds like a clever way to minimise tax, this strategy assumes investors are able to service the home loan debt and other expense commitments and that the value of the property will increase over time (why else would you make a loss on an investment?).
+While it sounds like a clever way to minimise tax, this strategy assumes investors are able to service the investment loan debt and other expenses - and that the value of the property will increase over time (why else would you make a loss on an investment?).

 4. You are more likely to make a smart decision when purchasing a property